jaxonklein/vinyl-vibe-player/README.md

    ```
 4. Start the server:
    ```
-   node server/app.js
+   npm start
    ```
 5. Open http://localhost:3000 in your browser

 ## Usage

+### Main Player
 1. Log in with your Spotify account
-2. Enter a description for the playlist you want to generate
+2. Enter a description for the kind of playlist you want
-3. Click "Generate Playlist" to create a personalized playlist
+3. Use the player controls to interact with your generated playlist

+### Vinyl Vibe Player
+1. Navigate to the Vinyl Vibe Player using the link on the main page
+2. Browse through the carousel of song cards
+3. Provide feedback using thumbs up/down and trait-specific buttons
+4. Adjust the explorer sliders to fine-tune recommendations
+5. Add new seeds to discover more music
-4. Use the player controls to play, pause, and skip tracks
+6. Use the playback controls to play, pause, and navigate between songs
-5. Provide feedback with thumbs up/down to improve recommendations

 ## License